gab-k/RP2040-Decoder/docs/sphinx/source/software/sw_description.rst

    Control Loop - Block diagram

-The block diagram above shows the complete control loop.
+The block diagram above shows the (simplified) control loop.
 The actual digital controller block is explained below.

-The Speed Helper block effectively sets the setpoint of the controller according to the CV configured acceleration and deceleration rates and actual target speedstep.
+The *Speed Helper* block effectively sets the setpoint of the controller according to the CV configured acceleration and deceleration rates and actual target speedstep.

-For feedback the back EMF voltage V_EMF is measured via voltage divider and ADC.
-V_EMF is proportional to the motor speed in RPM.
+For feedback the back EMF voltage *V_EMF* is measured via voltage divider and ADC. *V_EMF* is proportional to the motor speed.

-TODO: rewrite this: While the central component is the PID controller, there is an additional block called `Feed-forward <https://en.wikipedia.org/wiki/Feed_forward_(control)>`_ that has an impact on the control output variable.
+While the central component is the PID controller, there is an additional block called `Feed-forward <https://en.wikipedia.org/wiki/Feed_forward_(control)>`_ that has an impact on the control output variable.
 The Feed-forward block adds an additional offset to the output depending on the setpoint; this is done to achieve better control.
 A more detailed explanation regarding Feed-forward can be found below.
 The speed helper block corresponds to the ``speed_helper()`` function, which delays changing the setpoint according to the configured deceleration/acceleration rates.

 .. figure:: ../../../svg/sw/Block_Diagram_Digital_Controller.svg
    :alt: Block Diagram - Digital Controller